 - Mix all the ingredients under the 'Marinade and Sauce Mix' section of the ingredient list and set it aside.

 - Slice the beef thinly against the grains and put it in a bowl.
 Marinate the beef with the corn starch, 4 teaspoons of the pre-mixed soy sauce mixture and 1 tablespoon of water for 10 minutes

 - Cut the onion in half, then and slice them into thin half moon slices and set aside

 - In a frying pan or large pot (preferably a non-stick), add 2-3 tablespoons of oil and set it to high heat and wait for it to get hot.

-- Add in onions and broccoli and stir fry together for 3-5 minutes
+- Add in onions and stir fry it for 3 minutes

 - Add in the beef and cook for 3-5 minutes until meat is cooked

-- Add spaghettini and sauce mixture and cook for about 2-3 minutes until everything is evenly mixed!
+- Add spaghettini, broccoli, and sauce mixture and cook for about 2-3 minute until everything is evenly mixed!

 *Nutritional information is calculated using online tools and is an estimate*